mkelly12/google_closure_compiler/README.markdown

 # GoogleClosureCompiler

 Makes integrating the Google JavaScript Compiler with your Rails deployment process dead simple.
+[Read why compressing your JavaScript is important](http://www.zurb.com/article/311/shrink-your-javascript-with-the-google-compiler-rails-plugin)

 Both the Google Closure Compiler API and Application are supported.
 Sensible defaults are provided.